 The only way you can truly be a proactive ad seller is by keeping track of what is going on at the brands and companies you want to work with.
-You need to know who the decision-makers are, who has buying power, who their agency partners are, etc. Being aware will give you an advantage over the competition in numerous ways.
-Not only will you be aware of any significant changes or shifts, but your outreach will actually speak your prospect’s language.
+You need to know who the decision-makers are, who has buying power, who their agency partners are, etc. Not only will you be aware of any significant changes or shifts, but your outreach will actually speak your prospect’s language.
 Keep reading for some crucial triggers to keep an eye out for.

 Ad Sales Triggers to Look Out For